Cross-Disciplinary Internship Program

 - Able to provide office space, lab materials, and a minimum of $500 CAN towards student opportunities.

-Application Process: Students must meet with an astroparticle physics faculty researcher at the institution of choice who is willing to be their supervisor.
-Together, the student and faculty member are required to develop research proposals for submission.
+Application Process: Students must meet with an astroparticle physics faculty member at the institution of choice who is willing to be their supervisor.
+Together, the student and supervisor are required to co-develop a research proposal for submission.
 Students are required to attach an unofficial transcript to the application and submit the application form as a single PDF document by the deadline.

-Application Submission: Please send all documents and enquiries to the Research Personnel and Event Coordinator at firstname.lastname@example.org with “CDI Program – [LAST NAME]” as the subject line.
+Application Submission: Please send all documents and enquiries to the Research Personnel and Event Coordinator at email@example.com with “CDI Program – [SUPERVISOR LAST NAME]” as the subject line.

-Notice of Decision: Mid-January 2020 via email for 2019 competition applications (now closed).
+Notice of Decision: Late-December 2020 via email for 2021 competition applications.

 The Arthur B. McDonald Canadian Astroparticle Physics Research Institute is committed to creating space for more equitable, diverse, and inclusive research and research training environments.
 If you require documents in alternate formats, please contact us and we will do our best to meet your needs.

-Application Form PDF (to be filled out by both student and supervising faculty) (357KB)
+Application Form PDF (to be filled out by both student and supervising faculty) (257KB)

-Application Form Word (to be filled out by both student and supervising faculty) (219KB)
+Application Form Word (to be filled out by both student and supervising faculty) (224KB)

 Please note that forms will not save the information entered in a browser.
 Download and save applications prior to entering information.